keesats/salt-gentoo/README.md

 ##Hardware##
 This Gentoo configuration has been written from such a foundation as to remain hardware agnostic over time.
-Specific configuration sets are included at this time for the following hardware types and functions:
+Specific configuration sets are included at this time for the following hardware types and form factors:

 ###Types###
 - HP EliteBook 740

-###Functions###
+###Form Factor###
 - Laptop

 These fuctions are controlled via statically set Salt grains.
 In order to utilize the required settings for these, you